South Carolina Ranks Among Top 10 Lowest Property Taxes

-How To Asses Your Myrtle Beach Property Tax
+How To Assess Your Myrtle Beach Property Tax

-As one of the lowest tax rates in the state and country, real estate owners will have an assessment rate of 4% or 6%.
+As an area with some of the lowest tax rates in the state and country, Grand Strand property owners will have an assessment rate of either 4% or 6%...
 But how do you determine which rate you owe?
-There are two things to consider when figuring out what your taxes will be on your property.
-Read more about local property taxes in TheTIDES magazine page 29.

 - For primary residents who have filled out the legal resident application, you qualify for 4%.

-- For those who rent out their vacation property, use it as a second home, own vacant land, or commercial property, the taxes are figured at 6%...
+- Those who rent out their vacation property, use it as a second home, own vacant land or a commercial property, the taxes are figured at 6%.

-We don't actually mean 6% of the assessed value though, so don’t fall out of your chair!
-Here’s what it means: if you own a vacation rental condo in Myrtle Beach in Horry County that has an assessed value of $150,0000, your taxes would be figured by multiplying the assessed value $150,000 x 6% x .2630 (2017 Horry County with City of Myrtle Beach millage rate).
-So, this equals out to just =$2,367.00 in property taxes each year.
+Secondary residences are taxed at 6% and include vacation rental properties, second homes, vacant land and commercial property.
+However, we don't actually mean 6% of the assessed value.
+Here’s what it means... if you own a vacation rental condo in Horry County within the city limits of Myrtle Beach that has an assessed value of $150,0000, your taxes would be figured by multiplying the assessed value by 6% and the current millage rates for both Horry County and the City of Myrtle Beach.
+This example would be calculated in the following way using millage rates from 2017:

 Start Your Home Search Today